Careers360 Logo

 Answer:

-Axiom: A statement or proposition which is regarded as being self-obviously evident, established or accepted.
+Axiom: A statement or proposition that is regarded as being self-obviously evident, established, or accepted.
 Hence, it is accepted without controversy or question.

 We know that if two lines intersect each other, then the vertically opposite angles are equal.
 This is a theorem.